-- Revisions made after the August due date but prior to the closing of the school year in EDS: 2020-21 revisions submitted after August 17, 2021, but by November 22, 2021, and 2021-22 revisions submitted after August 22, 2022, but by November 21, 2022, are submitted electronically to the ESD.
+- Revisions made after the August due date but prior to the closing of the school year in EDS: 2021-22 revisions submitted after August 22, 2022, but by November 21, 2022, and 2022-23 revisions submitted after August 16, 2023, but by November 20, 2023, are submitted electronically to the ESD.
 Make sure to notify the ESD of the changes.
 Changes done after the August due date will not be included in the district's levy calculation. - Revisions made after the closing of the school year in EDS, but prior to the completion of the audit for the school year: all revisions made after the closing of the school year in EDS are submitted by paper.
 If the revision occurs during the audit for the school year, the state auditor must be notified of the enrollment change.
 "During audit" means between the entrance conference and the exit conference held by the state auditor as part of the regular financial and state compliance audit.
 This may happen every year or less often depending on the audit cycle. - To submit revisions, a current 1251, 1251H, or 1735 report should be printed and marked with the enrollment changes required.
 Additionally, include details on which schools require adjustments.
 Attach the report(s) to a letter on LEA letterhead with an authorizing signature.
 The letter should indicate what state the audit is in for that school year.
 If the audit is in progress, the letter should indicate this and note the auditor has been informed of the revision.
 This letter and the enrollment reports(s) can be scanned and emailed to OSPI or sent in the mail.
-The ESD should also receive a copy of the letter. - After completion of the audit by the state auditor: revisions made after the exit meeting held by the state auditor are only made as part of the audit resolution process pursuant to Chapter 392-115 WAC.
+The ESD should also receive a copy of the letter. - After completion of the audit by the state auditor: revisions made after the exit meeting held by the state auditor are only made as part of the audit resolution process as defined in Chapter 392-115 WAC.